hops-ops/aws-account/README.md

 # configuration-account

-`configuration-account` is the Crossplane configuration package that vends AWS Organizations accounts for Hops.
-It is the single public entrypoint for creating both root and workload accounts: it bootstraps (or observes) the org, builds OU hierarchies, provisions member accounts, wires any requested SCP attachments, and immediately exposes a ready-to-use AWS `ProviderConfig`.
+`configuration-account` is a Crossplane configuration package that provisions AWS Organizations member accounts.
+It creates a new account within an existing organizational unit, optionally attaches Service Control Policies, and automatically generates an IAM user with a ProviderConfig for immediate Crossplane access to the new account.

 ## Highlights

-- **Org-first workflow** – Creates (or observes) the Organizations root once, then ensures caller-requested OU paths exist before any member accounts render unless you pass a `parentId` override.
+- **Simple member account creation** – Creates AWS Organizations member accounts within a specified parent (root or OU).
-- **Managed/self modes** – `spec.managementMode` toggles whether we expect Hops to operate the account (`managed`) or hand it over after provisioning (`self`).
+- **Automatic IAM access** – Generates an IAM user in the management account with credentials stored in a Secret, ready to assume the `OrganizationAccountAccessRole` in the new account.
-- **Automatic ProviderConfigs** – Every account emits an `aws.m.upbound.io/v1beta1, Kind=ProviderConfig` that points at the new account and assumes the standard `OrganizationAccountAccessRole`.
+- **ProviderConfig ready** – Emits a fully configured `aws.m.upbound.io/v1beta1, Kind=ProviderConfig` using assumeRoleChain for immediate use with other Crossplane resources.
-- **Account baseline handoff** – As soon as the member account is ready we emit the private `AccountBaseline` composite so GuardDuty, Security Hub, Config, and other controls flip on (or stay off for sandbox environments).
+- **SCP attachments** – Optionally attach Service Control Policies to the account for governance.
-- **Status projection** – Surfaces the provisioned `accountId`, `orgId`, `adminRoleArn`, and ProviderConfig name directly on the composite.
+- **Status projection** – Surfaces the provisioned `accountId`, `adminRoleArn`, IAM user details, and ProviderConfig name on the composite status.

 ## Spec